awsdocs/aws-cdk-guide/doc_source/getting_started.md

 You can see that the stack contains an `AWS::S3::Bucket` resource with the versioning configuration we want\.

 **Note**
 The toolkit automatically added the **AWS::CDK::Metadata** resource to your template\.
 The CDK uses metadata to gain insight into how the CDK is used\.
 One possible benefit is that the CDK team could notify users if a construct is going to be deprecated\.
-For details, including how to [opt out](tools.md#version_reporting_opt_out) of version reporting, see [Version Reporting](tools.md#version_reporting) \.
+For details, including how to [opt out](cli.md#version_reporting_opt_out) of version reporting, see [Version Reporting](cli.md#version_reporting) \.

-## Deploying the Stack<a name="hello_world_tutorial_deploy_stack"></a>
+### Deploying the Stack<a name="hello_world_tutorial_deploy_stack"></a>

-Deploy the stack, as follows\.
+Deploy the app, as follows\.

 ```
 cdk deploy
 ```

-The deploy command synthesizes an AWS CloudFormation template from the stack, and then invokes the AWS CloudFormation create/update API to deploy it into your AWS account\.
+The deploy command synthesizes an AWS CloudFormation template from the app, and then invokes the AWS CloudFormation create/update API to deploy it into your AWS account\.
 If your code includes changes to your existing infrastructure, the command displays information about those changes and requires you to confirm them before it deploys the changes\.
 The command displays information as it completes various steps in the process\.
 There is no mechanism to detect or react to any specific step in the process\.

-## Modifying the Code<a name="hello_world_tutorial_modify_code"></a>
+### Modifying the App<a name="hello_world_tutorial_modify_code"></a>

 Configure the bucket to use AWS Key Management Service \(AWS KMS\) managed encryption\.